daveslusher-sn/KingstonDevFeatures-BOS-Nov-2017/README.md

-# JakartaDevTools
+# KingstonDevTools
-Reveal presentation template for the Developer Tools talk as of Jakarta
+Reveal presentation template for the Developer Tools talk as of Kingston